sethforprivacy/sethforprivacy.com/content/posts/comparing-private-spends.md

 For this blog post we'll focus on Samourai wallet, as that is most widely accepted as the ideal way to gain privacy in Bitcoin at the moment.
-For more information on how the basics of Samourai Wallet work, see [here](https://www.bitcoinqna.com/post/samourai-101) for a great explainer.
+For more information on how the basics of Samourai Wallet work, see ["Samourai 101"](https://www.bitcoinqna.com/post/samourai-101) for a great explainer.

 [^1]: For more info see https://bitcoinmagazine.com/articles/coinjoin-combining-bitcoin-transactions-to-obfuscate-trails-and-increase-privacy-1465235087
 [^2]: For more info see https://blog.bitmex.com/the-lightning-network/

-### Monero
+#### Monero - Privacy by Default

 [Monero](https://www.getmonero.org/) was created in 2014 as a fork of a project called “Bytecoin” by a small community of developers.
 Monero is not a fork of Bitcoin, and uses an entirely new codebase called “Cryptonote”[^3] that has evolved into the Monero protocol.
-Monero was started with three core aims -- privacy that is usable and approachable for the masses, by-default, a scalable and iterating base-layer, and ASIC-resistance to enable commodity hardware mining, which aids decentralization of mining.
+Monero was started with three core aims -- privacy that is usable and approachable for the masses, by-default, a scalable and iterating base-layer, and ASIC-resistance to enable commodity hardware mining which aids decentralization.

 Monero enables this default privacy for all users of the network through a variety of means:

-- RingCT[^4]: this technology hides all amounts sent and received on-chain, as well as hides which output is actually being spent among (currently) 10 others.
-This requires no coordination (unlike CoinJoin) and happens entirely via the protocol itself.
+- RingCT[^4]: this technology hides all amounts sent and received on-chain (via Confidential Transactions[^5]), as well as hides which output is actually being spent among (currently) 10 others (via ring signatures[^6]).
+This requires no coordination and is completely non-interactive (unlike CoinJoin) and happens entirely via the protocol itself.
-- Stealth addresses[^5]: this technology hides sender and receiver addresses on-chain by letting the sender generate a one-time address using the receiver’s public key, so no actual addresses are ever published to the blockchain.
+- Stealth addresses[^7]: this technology hides sender and receiver addresses on-chain by letting the sender generate a one-time address using the receiver’s public key, so no actual addresses are ever published to the blockchain.
-- Dandelion++[^6]: This technology helps to hide the sender’s IP address when sending Monero by using a special method of relaying transactions to other nodes.
+- Dandelion++[^8]: This technology helps to hide the sender’s IP address when sending Monero by using a special method of relaying transactions to other nodes.

 These technologies combine to allow any user interacting with the Monero network to gain strong privacy without taking